Best Helium Leak Detector (for Leak Detection in 2023)

 The most expensive and most sensitive helium gas detectors function based on sector field mass spectrometry.
 Helium gets ionized in a vacuum where its ions are subsequently accelerated and separated in a magnetic field.
 The current generated from the ions is converted to electric current and that is what is displayed as the detection value.
 This is because the current generated is directly proportional to the concentration of helium.

-What is a Helium Gas Detector?
+What is a Helium Leak Detector?

 A helium gas detector is a measurement device used to detect the presence of helium in the air.
 It is frequently referred to as a helium gas sniffer, helium gas analyzer or helium monitor.
 These are digital instruments that have been calibrated to a known supply and concentration of helium and present the user usually with %volume of helium gas in the air.

-How to Select a Helium Gas Detector?
+How to Select a Helium Leak Detector?

 When selecting a helium gas detector the first question that should be asked is "What is the application".
 If the application is for diving, breathing gas, process control or determining the He gas concentration in air, most likely a generic Helium Gas Analyzer will be suitable.
 Then questions such as features, size, power and other functional attributes will be important.
 If on the other hand, one requires a He analyzer for gas leak detection, then one must focus their search on Helium Gas leak Detectors.

-Who Uses a Helium Gas Leak Detector?
+Who Uses a Helium Leak Detector?

 Certain individuals in specialized industries may find a use for helium gas leak detectors.
 The largest "mainstream" market for helium analyzer is the diving and scuba market, where helium is part of a trimix breathing gas mix.
 Confirming the He gas concentration in the trimix is imperative.